Daiane dos Santos: 2005–06

 At the 2005 World Championships in Melbourne, Dos Santos tried to defend her floor title, but underrotated her first tumbling pass and fell, scoring an 8.837 and placing 7th.

 In 2006, she debuted a new floor routine to the music "Isto aqui o que é?" by Ary Barroso.
 With this program, she won her first gold medal under the new Code of Points at the Moscow World Cup.

 At the 2006 World Championships, she placed 4th in the floor final.
 She also qualified for the World Cup Final, where she defended her floor exercise title and placed 7th on uneven bars.

 2007

 Dos Santos's first competition of 2007 was the Ghent World Cup in May.
 She competed in the floor and uneven bars event finals, placing 8th on bars and winning the bronze on floor.
 In June, she won a gold medal on floor at a tri-meet competition in Natal, in which Brazil competed against Great Britain and Canada.

 In July 2007, Dos Santos injured her ankle.
-She competed at the Pan American Games despite the injury, but performed poorly on floor exercise in the team finals and left the apparatus crying.
+She competed at the Pan American Games despite the injury.
 She qualified for the floor event final, but chose not to compete in order to avoid a worse injury that could keep her out of the 2007 World Championships in Stuttgart.

 At the World Championships, Dos Santos was still not fully recovered, but she helped the Brazilian team place fifth and qualify for the 2008 Olympics in Beijing.